 A referral is different from a preauthorization.
-If your general dentist suggests you visit a specialist for treatment like orthodontia or oral surgery, this is a referral.
+If your general dentist suggests you visit a specialist for orthodontia treatment, this is a referral.
 If you visit a specialist for care, please make sure they get a preauthorization before treatment is performed, as this is still required.